Published:

 A chart of accounts for rental property is a categorized list of all financial accounts used to track income, expenses, assets, and liabilities specifically for real estate investments.
 It is tailored to include categories like rental income, security deposits, and property repairs, ensuring alignment with tax reporting requirements.

-How is a property management COA different from a general business COA?
+How is a property management chart of accounts different from a general business chart of accounts?

 A property management COA includes specialized accounts that general businesses do not need, such as "Tenant Security Deposits Held" and "Rental Income."
 It also requires a structure that allows for tracking financial performance by individual property or unit, which is not standard in generic business ledgers.

-Can I use the same COA for multiple properties?
+Can I use the same chart of accounts for multiple properties?

 Yes, you should use a single, standardized Master Chart of Accounts for your entire portfolio to ensure consistency.
 To track individual properties, you can use "classes," "tags," or sub-accounts within your accounting software rather than creating a separate set of accounts for every property.